Work With Us

 Quantum-Ready Cryptography Transition Blueprint

-The Blueprint takes an organization from no visibility to a board-approved, engineering-executable, procurement-usable transition plan.
-The entire QRMF runs across this engagement — full Pre-CBOM and CBOM inventory, HNDL and Non-HNDL risk registers, vendor dependency and leverage assessment, scored risk model, action-required generation with ownership routing, and phased roadmap development.
+The Blueprint takes you from no visibility to a board-approved, engineering-executable, procurement-usable transition plan.
+The entire QRMF runs across the engagement: a full CBOM inventory built with your system owners and verified against logs, HNDL and Non-HNDL risk registers, vendor dependency and leverage assessment, the scored risk model, action routing with ownership, and the phased roadmap.
+And the decision at the center, which cryptography to trust and in what mix, is solved as a portfolio equilibrium, not a single-algorithm bet.

 STRUCTURE